diego1389/dev_docs/Oracle/Oracle PL-SQL.md

         dbms_output.put_line('Procedure finished executing!');
     end
     ```
-    - For IN parameters you can write the IN keyword or leave it empty and it will be IN parameter by default.
+    - For In parameters you can write the IN keyword or leave it empty and it will be IN parameter by default.
+    -